-If we apply these definitions and considerations to the ‘career development profession’, it is clear that it fails to fully meet the criteria of a profession.
-Career development professionals are spread across multiple professional contexts including schools, vocational education, colleges, universities, and public employment services and it can be difficult for a model of professionalism to apply equally to all of these contexts (Gough, 2017a).
+If these definitions and considerations are applied to the ‘career development profession’, it is clear that it fails to fully meet the criteria of a profession.
+Career development professionals are spread across multiple professional contexts, including schools, vocational education, colleges, universities, and public employment services, and it can be difficult for a model of professionalism to apply equally to all of these contexts (Gough, 2017a).
 Each of these contexts includes different drivers that shape professionalism in different ways and create challenges for the idea of a single career development profession.
-In many cases, the state continues to hold the regulatory power rather than devolving it to the profession.
+In many cases, the state continues to hold the regulatory power, rather than devolving it to the profession.

-An example can be seen in England where there is a long tradition of careers work rooted in youth services, but also extensive practice in higher education and the adult sector (Peck, 2004).
+An example that can be seen in England is the long tradition of careers work rooted in youth services, but also extensive practice in higher education and the adult sector (Peck, 2004).
 Historically, these different sectors have been funded, managed, and regulated by different parts of government.
-The recent Careers Strategy in England (DfE, 2017) was ostensibly addressed to the entire lifelong career development field, but was, in practice, predominantly focused on schools and colleges.
-The implementation of the strategy has been strengthened by statutory guidance (DfE, 2018a, 2018b) which regulates activities within schools and colleges.
-Rather than requiring the existing career development profession to drive and oversee these activities, the strategy has established a new hybrid professional which it describes as a ‘Careers Leader’ (Andrews & Hooley, 2019).
+The recent Careers Strategy in England (Department for Education [DfE], 2017) was ostensibly addressed to the entire lifelong career development field but was, in practice, predominantly focused on schools and colleges.
+The implementation of the strategy has been strengthened by statutory guidance (DfE, 2018a, 2018b) that regulates activities within schools and colleges.
+Rather than requiring the existing career development profession to drive and to oversee these activities, the strategy has established a new hybrid professional, which it describes as a ‘Careers Leader’ (Andrews & Hooley, 2019).
 The professional association has then sought to assimilate this new role into its purview through the creation of a community of practice and other resources (CDI, 2019a).
-In this case, the profession has been left playing catch up with the state responsible for defining and regulating (albeit in a very limited way) career development professionalism in schools.
+In this case, the profession has been left playing catch up, with the state’s being responsible for defining and regulating (albeit in a very limited way) career development professionalism in schools.

 The organisational and policy settings for careers provision combine with local traditions in practice to frame the way that the profession develops in different countries.
-Maze, Yoon and Hutchinson (2018) present a range of country examples which explore the primary drivers for the establishment of career development work provision and how these have resulted in credentialiation for practitioners.
-They suggest that the need for careers support may often be initiated within one part of the education system such as higher education.
-Countries such as Uganda and the United Arab Emirates for example, identified a need for graduates to be able to maximise their learning within an increasingly dynamic work context and therefore careers support would help achieve this and contribute to social stability (Maze et al., 2018).
-Once established in one sector, it is possible for the nascent profession to then be cascaded into other parts of the education sector.
+Maze, Yoon, and Hutchinson (2018) presented a range of country examples that explore the primary drivers for the establishment of career development work provision and how they have resulted in credentialization for practitioners.
+They suggested that the need for careers support may often be initiated within one part of the education system, such as higher education.
+Countries like Uganda and the United Arab Emirates, for example, identified a need for graduates to be able to maximise their learning within an increasingly dynamic work context, and therefore careers support would help achieve this and contribute to social stability (Maze et al., 2018).
+Once it is established in one sector, it is possible for the nascent profession to then be cascaded into other parts of the education sector.
 Examples can be seen in China (Jin, 2018) and Pakistan (Zahid, Hooley, & Neary, 2019), where the early development of the field in higher education has broadened out to include career development work in schools.